 I think horror is more than a genre; it’s a way of dealing with the world.
 We’re horrified by violence, by death, by the things which we consider beyond the pale.
 And, of course, that which frightens us.
 When you expand the notion of horror like this it’s an emotion that drives many of our best storytellers, not just those who work in the genre of horror.

 An emotional way of dealing with the world sure sounds like the goal of literary fiction—or should I say literature in general.
 By these terms, the success of a story is not determined by its conventions, but rather by the emotional connection to a truth through dramatic means.

 I’m pleased to see a journal pay tribute to such a popular breed that is given short shrift among so-called “serious” readers.
-In the future, maybe more English departments will take a clue from Granta and film schools by offering classes that explore the literary conventions that compel readers of mystery, horror, and science fiction.
+In the future, maybe more English departments will take a clue from Granta and film schools by offering classes that explore the literary conventions that compel readers of mystery, horror, science fiction, and the like.
 And who knows?
-Professors might even learn something new about literature.
+Students might even learn something new about literature.